 2.The Plasma Speaker Schematics

-In technical fields, a schematic is a simple line drawing that engineers use to describe where each component will fit.
+A schematic is a simple line drawing that engineers use to describe where each component will fit in technical fields.
 Schematics or a drawing finds a lot of use in electronic circuits.

 When designing plasma speakers, a drawing of components arrangement is the next step.
 With the drawing, you'll be able to determine where every part will fit.
 You'll be in an excellent position to determine where the PCBs will go, where the transistors will fit, and where every other task and parts of the component will fit.
 Having a drawing is the second step towards building the plasma speaker.